 - Smell: What do you smell?
 Does this have a smell?

-Hengstman also suggests sprucing up the walk by challenging your kids to run and bring you something–say, of a certain colour or texture–as fast as they can.
-You can start a collection of nature items your kids find outdoors and keep them in a shoebox at home.
+You can also spruce up the walk by challenging your kids to run and bring you something—say, of a certain colour or texture—as fast as they can.
+At home, you can start a collection of nature items your kids find outdoors and keep them in a shoebox.